The Masked Singer (Belgian TV series) season 2

+The season repeated the success of the first season and again became the best-watched program in Flanders in 2022.

 Production

 After the success of the first season, a second season was ordered.
 The show was filmed during the summer of 2021.
 The security and confidentiality was even stricter since people knew the show this time with high fines, taping of smartphones and very planned exits for the contestants.

 Cast

 Panelists

 Panel members Julie Van den Steen, Jens Dendoncker and Karen Damen from the first season returned.
 Andy Peelman, Kevin Janssens and Ruth Beeckmans, who participated at the first season as masked singers, joined the panel.
 Of this group of 6 judges, a few of them would be selected for each episode.
 In the second season Bart Kaëll, Élodie Ouédraogo, Ann Tuts & Bart Peeters were guest judges.

 Contestants

 The first contestants were introduced on 23 December.
 Robots were the first time a duo participated in the Belgian series.
 On 29 December all eight original contestants were introduced.
 At the same time four symbols alluding to four unseen characters were revealed.

 Flamme Fatale joined the line-up in the second episode.
 Scorpion was introduced in the third episode.
 Two masked singers first appeared during the fourth episode, Rabbit & Ice King.